Goldman Small Cap Research Pub - GuruFocus.com

-BALTIMORE, MD / ACCESSWIRE / February 2, 2023 / Goldman Small Cap Research, a stock market research firm specializing in the small cap and microcap sectors, announced today that it has published a new research report on KwikClick, Inc. (OTCQB:KWIK), an innovative developer and provider of consolidated platform that combines brands' customer acquisition and engagement campaigns with loyalty, rewards, influencer, and affiliate programs.
+BALTIMORE, MD / ACCESSWIRE / February 9, 2023 / Goldman Small Cap Research, a stock market research firm specializing in the small cap and microcap sectors, announced today that it has published a new research report on Winners, Inc. (OTC PINK:WNRS), a provider of sports wagering research, data, advice, analysis and predictions, and led by one of the most prominent authorities and personalities in the industry.
 The report carries a price target.
-To view the new research report, along with disclosures and disclaimers, or to download the report in its entirety, please visit https://bit.ly/3YmkdSl.
+To view the new research report, along with disclosures and disclaimers, or to download the report in its entirety, please visit https://bit.ly/3JY198T.

-Serving the multi-billion dollar e-commerce industry, KWIK is a disruptive, social software platform developed to connect sellers with buyers, merging the benefits of social media marketing with the intense power of affiliate marketing.
-The platform is designed to solve the current issues limiting the potentially meteoric e-commerce ecosystem's growth.
-For brands, KWIK can ensure that their KWIK-centric online marketing spend will only occur when an influencer or affiliate-driven sale is transacted.
-Plus, KWIK provides ongoing, detailed monitoring and reporting capabilities.
-As a result, brands' ROI should be favorably impacted.
+Since the Supreme Court struck down the federal ban on sports betting in 2018, the industry has enjoyed substantial growth, as 36 states have decided to legalize the practice, with 40 states expected to embrace the industry by year-end 2023.
+According to Grandview Research, the global online gambling market is projected to reach $127 billion in 2027.
+The US sports gambling market is enjoying unprecedented growth and popularity prompting the ubiquity of sports gambling promotion.
+Sports betting television ads, radio ads, tv shows, websites, and the sprouting of new sports betting gurus have been swift and broad.
+Major sports leagues even have affiliations in some fashion with some of the industry's largest players.

+Betting figures are also on the rise.
+The American Gaming Association predicts 50 million Americans will bet a record $16B on the Super Bowl this weekend.

 In the Opportunity Research report, analyst Rob Goldman reviews the Company's competitive positioning, strategic and operational inflection points, and the potential future impact of these events on the Company and its valuation.